metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 - a candy machine containing `1000` items.
 - The name of each item is `Example Asset #X` where X is the item’s index starting from 1.

-... would result in `nameLength` = 19.
+... would result in 19 characters that would need to be stored.
 15 characters for “My NFT Project #” and 4 characters for the highest number which is “1000”.
+When using the `prefixName` the `nameLength` instead can be reduced to 4.

 #### prefixUri